EdJoPaTo/grammy-inline-menu/README.md

 `hide(ctx, key)` (optional) can be used to hide some or all buttons in the menu when true is returned on the specific key.

-`columns` (Integer, optional) can be provided in order to limit the amount of buttons in one row.
+`columns` (Integer, optional) can be provided in order to limit the amount of buttons in one row. (default: 6)

+`maxRows` (Integer, optional) can be provided to limit the maximal rows of buttons. (default: 10)

 ### `menu.list`